CandaceAndrews/CandaceAndrews/README.md

 Junior Software Engineer | Digital Artist
 ---------------------------------------------

 Welcome to my GitHub profile!
-I'm a software engineer with a strong passion for programming, video games and art.
+I'm a software engineer with a passion for programming, video games and art.

 * ✉️ --> You can contact me at my [email](mailto:candaceamberandrews@gmail.com)
 * 🚀 --> I'm currently working on [my Portfolio Website](https://candaceandrews.github.io/Portfolio-Website/)